 If you answer any of the personal data questions with a "yes" answer, please submit all original supporting documentation and request that the court(s), police department, etc. send their documentation/transcripts directly to the North Dakota Board of Medicine.

 - Where can I obtain fingerprint cards?

-Fingerprint cards can be obtained at any local law enforcement agency or by contacting the Board to have them mailed out.
+Fingerprint cards should be available from any local law enforcement agency or at private fingerprinting companies but it is recommended that you call ahead first to confirm.
+You may also contact the Board to have them mailed out.